BlockScience/filecoin-consensus-pledge-demo/README.md

-# filecoin-baseline-incentives
+# Filecoin Consensus Pledge Interactive Calculator

-> TODO: Re-factor this document to reflect that'we re doing an Consesus Pledge Model
+## Executive Summary

-Interactive Calculator for the economic incentives around the Filecoin Baseline Minting based on cadCAD + Streamlit.
+This github repository hosts both the cadCAD model for monitoring consensus pledge as well as the streamlit dashboard which displays it.
+Economic incentives can be explored through scenario analysis which cadCAD supports using monte carlo simulations

 ## How to run it